 It’s not easy to find the courage to let everything around you go.
 It’s easy to pack your luggage, buy a ticket and head to another country.
 What’s hard is to face your new reality when you start to realize that you don’t really belong to the place where you lived most of your life.

 When you leave you must be prepared to reinvent yourself, to accept that the “now or never” has come, and that you will have to find yourself, to know yourself, and to define who you want to be – even if you think you have already shaped who you are.

 It’s time to get rid of certain habits, and to build stronger wings that will help you take off in one of the most important flights of your life.
 It’s time to look past prejudices and learn once and for all the meaning of respect.

-Moving to another country is often a reason to scape from problems and then you find yourself surrounded by thousand of others.
+Moving to another country is often a reason to scape from problems, until you find yourself surrounded by thousands of others.

 It’s like being on a roller coaster when you are afraid of heights.
 The first months bring that same feeling of going up: excitement, happiness, pride in making it there.
-And then you wake up one day and realize that rebuilding your life is not as easy as you thought; it’s hard, tiring, and exhausting.
-But you are already at the top; the investment was too high.
-Your friends, your family and everyone who stayed behind is there, watching you from afar.
+However, you wake up one day and realize that rebuilding your life is not as easy as you thought; it’s hard, tiring and exhausting.
+But you are already at the top; the investment was too high, your friends, your family and everyone who stayed behind are there, watching you from afar.
 You can’t turn off the engine, you are too scared to ask to get off.
 You smile and hide the despair.
 You close your eyes and go.
 Scared and unsure if it’s going to work out.